-The person a service animal assists is referred to as a partner.
+The person a Service Animal assists is referred to as a partner.
 The partner and animal together are referred to as a team.
-Service animals are working animals, not pets.
-Service animals are not required to wear any special collars, vests, or harnesses.
+Service Animals are working animals, not pets.
+Service Animals are not required to wear any special collars, vests, or harnesses.
 You may inquire if the animal is required because of a disability and what work or task the animal has been trained to perform.
 You may not ask about the nature or extent of a person’s disability.
-You may not ask for proof that the animal is certified, trained, or licensed as a service animal.

 Types of Service Dogs

 A service dog can be any breed or size.

 Guide dog: A dog that is carefully trained that serves as a travel tool for individuals who are blind or have low vision.

 Hearing dog: A dog that has been trained to alert a person who is deaf or hard of hearing when a sound occurs (e.g. knock on the door, a fire alarm, the phone ringing).